Cast your votes now! The following are my elite 7:

 #5: Maldives, Archipelago

 The Maldive Islands make up an island nation consisting of 26 atolls in the Indian Ocean.
 They are located south of India’s Lakshadweep islands, about 700 kilometers south-west of Sri Lanka.
-The Maldives encompass 1,192 small islands, roughly two hundred of which are inhabited.
+The Maldives encompass 1,192 small islands, roughly two hundred of which are inhabited.#6: Mount Everest

 Mount Everest is the highest mountain on Earth, with the summit 8,848 meters above sea level.
-The mountain, which is part of the Himalaya range in High Asia, is located on the border between Nepal and Tibet, China.
+The mountain, which is part of the Himalaya range in High Asia, is located on the border between Nepal and Tibet, China.#7: Niagara Falls

 Niagara Falls is a set of massive waterfalls located on the Niagara River, separating the Canadian province of Ontario and the U.S. state of New York.
 While not exceptionally high, the Niagara Falls are very wide.
 The falls were formed when glaciers receded at the end of the last ice age, and water from the then newly-formed Great Lakes carved a path through the Niagara Escarpment on its way to the Atlantic Ocean.